 Each month, speakers are invited to address issues related to living with a mental health condition.
 Topics include, but are not limited to, advances in research, alternative treatments, and new technology.

-Lectures are held on the third Tuesday of every month at St. Francis Memorial Hospital, 900 Hyde Street, in Lower Level Room C. Come from 5:30-6:30pm for light snacks and socializing, and 6:30-8:00pm for the presentation.
+Lectures are held on the third Tuesday of every month at St. Francis Memorial Hospital, 900 Hyde Street, in Lower Level Room C. Please arrive by 6:15pm for the presentation.
+We will begin at 6:30pm and finish by 8:00pm.

 Learn practical skills to help a loved one or manage your own recovery.
 Topics have included Mindfulness and Stress Management, Understanding Social Security Disability, and Establishing a Special Needs Trust.

 NAMI volunteers bring peer-led programs to a wide variety of community settings, from churches to schools to NAMI Affiliates.
 With the unique understanding of people with lived experience, these programs provide outstanding free education, skills training and support.

 Peer led support groups meet weekly throughout the city.
 We offer groups for individuals living with a mental health condition, caregivers and friends (in English, Spanish, and Cantonese) and Siblings.

 Keep up to date on NAMI SF events and updates.
 Members on our mailing list are the first to know!

 “NAMI SF has provided me with a group of peers, and friends that relate to my experience.
 It has allowed me not only to help others in the community, but in the process help me heal.
 Speaking to students in classrooms about lived experiences has made a dramatic impact on my life.
 It has given me public speaking confidence, and also has enabled me to move past insecurities I had about sharing my story.”